Textualize/textual/docs/guide/reactivity.md

 !!! note

+    Textual will first attempt to call the compute method for a reactive attribute, followed by the validate method, and finally the watch method.

+!!! note

-    It is best to avoid doing anything slow or cpu-intensive in a compute method.
+    It is best to avoid doing anything slow or CPU-intensive in a compute method.
 Textual calls compute methods on an object when _any_ reactive attribute changes.